 Portability

-If your self-watering raised garden bed is portable, it can be advantageous during a grid-down situation because you can relocate the garden bed to a location with better sunlight exposure or shelter it during extreme weather conditions to protect your plants.
+If your self-watering raised garden bed is portable, it’s a big advantage during a grid-down situation.
+You can move it to a sunnier spot or shelter it during extreme weather to protect your plants.

 Here are the steps I took to build an economical self-watering raised garden at home.